mnerv/da378a/lab06/README.md

   - [cmake](https://cmake.org)
   - [vcpkg](http://vcpkg.io) - Google Test

 [vcpkg](http://vcpkg.io) is not required if you're not running unit tests.
-By default, if GTest library is not found test targets are not generated.
+By default, if GTest library is not found, test targets are not generated.

 ## Build